Skip Ribbon Commands

 And exclusion of other causes such as pregnancy, thyroid diseases, hyperprolactinemia, congenital adrenal hyperplasia, hypothalamic amenorrhoea, premature ovarian insufficiency, androgen secreting tumour, Cushing syndrome and acromegaly.

-Polycystic Ovary Syndrome - Treatments
+Polycystic Ovary Syndrome (PCOS) - Treatments

-Oligomenorrhoea/Amenorrhoea/ Prevention of endometrial cancer
+Oligomenorrhoea / amenorrhoea/ prevention of endometrial cancer

 To prevent endometrial cancer, a woman should have at least four to six periods in a year.
 This can be achieved through the following methods: